 Foxgloves, People & Pets

 A common question- are foxgloves poisonous?
 Yes they are.
 You don’t want to eat them of course, but some also say to also use caution when handling them.
+I have not had a problem with handling them but some might be sensitive.
 A few important tips:

-Don’t let your curious pets nibble on them – be safe and don’t leave them unattended with them.
+Don’t let your curious pets nibble on them, keep young children away from them, etc. – be safe and don’t leave anyone unattended with them.
 Most animals know that something is toxic and will leave it alone- hence the plants that are labeled as ‘deer resistant’ – which foxglove is.
-But since you don’t know how your pets will be – or if they are more curious than others- be careful to be safe.
+But since you don’t know how your pets or grands will be around them or if they are more curious than others might be- be careful to be safe and just keep them away from them.

-Our chickens, goats and even Sweet Pea wander down this garden path lined with foxgloves.
-But- we don’t let them wander here alone, we don’t leave them unattended and we don’t let them climb through the garden beds.
+Our chickens, goats and grands wander down the garden paths lined with foxgloves.
+But of course, we don’t let them wander here alone, we don’t leave them unattended and we don’t let them climb through the garden beds.
 On that same note- we have not had a problem with any animals eating or even going near them in the 20 or so years we have had foxgloves- even before we knew that they were poisonous.
-Until recently with the moles or gophers eating the roots- which is very strange.
+Until a couple of years ago with the moles or gophers eating the roots of them and killing the entire plant- which was very strange.
+We have since started planting them in cracked containers in the dirt in the garden beds- they seem to leave them alone and the roots can climb through enough to grow but not kill the plant if eaten.

 Where to Plant Foxgloves